Search

 Previous career highlights:

-• Swam lead-out leg in the gold medal-winning 4x100m freestyle relay team at the 2011 world championships in Shanghai.
+• Was part of the gold medal-winning 4x100m freestyle relay team at the 2011 world championships in Shanghai, swimming the lead-out leg.

-• Won the 100m freestyle at the 2011 Australian championships for his first national title.
+• Claimed victory in the 100m freestyle at the 2011 Australian championships, marking his first national title.

-• Won gold in the 4x100m freestyle relay, swimming the anchor leg at the 2010 Commonwealth Games in Delhi.
+• Captured gold in the 4x100m freestyle relay after swimming the anchor leg at the 2010 Commonwealth Games in Delhi.

-• Won bronze in the 100m freestyle at the 2010 Australian championships to earn selection on his first senior Australian team for the 2010 Pan Pacs.
+• Secured bronze in the 100m freestyle during the 2010 Australian championships, earning a spot on his first senior Australian team for the 2010 Pan Pacs.

-• Swam anchor leg of the silver medal-winning 4x100m freestyle relay team at the 2010 Pan Pacs.
+• Competitively swam the anchor leg for the silver medal-winning 4x100m freestyle relay team at the 2010 Pan Pacs.

 by Buford Balony